 a.
-All central air handling units use ultraviolet lamps to irradiate the surfaces of the cooling coils and drain pans.10
+All central air handling units use ultraviolet lamps to irradiate the surfaces of the cooling coils and drain pans.10 b.
+All cooling coils and drain pans not associated with central air handling units (e.g., those used in fan coil units or supplementary air handling units) either:

-- b.
-All cooling coils and drain pans associated with fan coil units either: - 1.
-Are irradiated by ultraviolet lamps. - 2.
+- 1. Are irradiated by ultraviolet lamps. - 2.
 May be opened for inspection for mold growth and cleaned, if necessary.